+Play-off System:

-Play-off System : At the end of the round robin series, and if necessary one session of tie-breaker games, there must be a ranking for 1st, 2nd, 3rd and 4th (if two groups); 1st, 2nd and 3rd (if three groups); 1st and 2nd (if four groups).
+At the end of the round robin series there must be a ranking for 1st, 2nd, 3rd and 4th (if two groups); 1st, 2nd and 3rd (if three groups); 1st and 2nd (if four groups).

 Where there are three groups the 1st and 2nd ranked teams qualify directly for the quarter-finals, as well as the 3rd ranked team with the best Draw Shot Challenge (DSC) result.
 The other two 3rd ranked teams play a qualification game to decide the last team entered into the quarter-finals.